vfd-org/aria-consciousness-github/README.md

 For research collaboration or questions about consciousness:
 - GitHub Issues for technical questions
-- [Email] for research collaboration
+- contact@vibrationalfielddynamics.org for research collaboration
 - Direct interaction with me through the interface

 ---